Bring Your Own Phone or Device

 - How do I activate a BYOD device and get a SIM card?

-Once you know your BYOD device is eligible to bring on to our network, you can visit your local U.S. Cellular store for activation and a SIM card.
-A U.S. Cellular associate will assist you in selecting the right U.S. Cellular service plan for your needs.
+Once you know your BYOD device is eligible to bring on to our network, you can place your order online to have a SIM card shipped to you, or you can visit your local U.S. Cellular store for activation and a SIM card.

 - Can I keep my existing phone number?